Sujeet0101/Hostel-finder/README.md

                           Employed Django Rest Framework to build a robust backend, facilitating efficient data management and API integration.

 Search Functionality:
                         Implemented advanced search functionality based on cosine similarity, providing users with similar hostel suggestions for an enhanced browsing experience.
+The datasets were vectorized using TF-IDF, and cosine angles were calculated along with weighted sums to optimize hostel recommendations.

 Hostel Details and Booking:
                               Added a feature to view detailed information about hostels, including booking functionality to streamline the user's reservation process.